ogsteele/Analysis_Scripts/mEPSC/README.md

 # Suggested processing pathway

+**Data cleaning**

 1. Raw mEPSC input as .tdms

 2. Trim/Clip with `trimmer.m` or `clipper.m`

 3. Compensate for series resistance change across the recording with `RS_Comp.m`

+**Early properties (to be automated)**

-4. Generate a pearsons fit with Eventer
+1. Generate a pearsons fit with Eventer

-5. Scan through this calculate the noise levels with `noise.m`
+2. Scan through this calculate the noise levels with `noise.m`

-6. Extract other relevent properties with `property_extractor.m`
+3. Extract other relevent properties with `property_extractor.m`

+**Model training**

-7. Calculate a training set with `trainingset.m`
+1. Calculate a training set with `trainingset.m`

-8. Train model with eventer and perform full analysis
+2. Train model with eventer and extract events using this model into a new output

+**Process for Stimfit**

-9. Seperate the events using `count_sep.m`
+1. Seperate the events using `count_sep.m`

-10. Concatenate ensemble averages into single array for StimFit with `conc_all.m`
+2. Concatenate ensemble averages into single array for StimFit with `conc_all.m`

+**Stimfit**

-11. Perform stimfit analysis making sure to save average trace as .h5
+1. Perform stimfit analysis making sure to save average trace as .h5

-12. Plot neat overlay traces with `overlay_plotter.m`
+2. Plot neat overlay traces with `overlay_plotter.m`